Aerospace engineering: industry sector overview

 While mobility isn't essential in this sector, there are opportunities to work all over the world.

 Getting an engineering graduate job in the aerospace industry

 Along with a solid technical background, good communication skills are absolutely critical.
 Engineers in this sector need to think and reason logically, and use a combination of forensic and creative thinking to solve problems.
 There's always a lot to do so the ability to plan, prioritise and judge the level of detail and time to spend on a task is important.

 Internships are often the best way to get your foot in the door.
-Applying for a graduate programme or a direct entry position are other good ways.
+Graduate programme can offer a chance to explore working in different areas and develop your skills, but direct entry is another good route in.
 Most companies offer lots of training and professional development opportunities, including the opportunity to move into different roles.